alectsnodgrass/Computational_Physics/Emma Krebs/PDEs/Symplectic_Integrators_Project/Writeup.md

         return kinetic_energy, potential_energy, total_energy
 ```

 This function returns the kinetic, potential, and total energy for a given array of x and p (along with their angular frequency) for a harmonic oscillator.
 It assumes the mass equals one so it can easily calculate these energies.
-It uses the general equations for kinetic and potentital energy such that for each x and p in these arrays:
+It uses the general equations for kinetic and potential energy such that for each x and p in these arrays:

 $$KE_{Value} = \dfrac{1}{2} * p^2$$
 $$PE_{Value} = \dfrac{1}{2} * w^2 * x^2$$